Jordan Knight: Television

 Knight was a judge on the American Idol spin-off, American Juniors.
-He was a third-season cast member on the VH1 reality television series The Surreal Life with other celebrities in 2004.
-He later appeared in the 2007 spin-off The Surreal Life: Fame Games.
+He was a third-season cast member on the VH1 reality television series The Surreal Life with other celebrities in 2004, and later appeared in the 2007 spin-off The Surreal Life: Fame Games.

 In 2005, Knight appeared on the British show Hit Me Baby One More Time, where he performed "Give It to You," as well as a cover of "Let Me Love You" by Mario.

 In September 2005, Knight also starred in a British documentary on Five in the UK called Trust Me – I'm a Holiday Rep. Six celebrities spent 10 days in the role of an Olympic Holidays holiday rep in Ayia Napa, Cyprus.

 Knight also appeared on the game show Identity, hosted by Penn Jillette.
 In September 2011, he featured as a judge on the CBC show Cover Me Canada.

 Personal life

 Knight has been married to Evelyn Melendez since 2004.
-They have two sons.
-Knight lives in Milton, Massachusetts.
+They have two sons, Dante Jordan (born August 25, 1999) and Eric Jacob (born February 21, 2007).

+Knight lives in Milton, Massachusetts, where in 2016, he became a partner in a local Italian restaurant called Novara.